harplife/zettelkasten/driver_exam_study.md

 	- A suspended driver may be (but not always) eligible for a restricted driving permit during the suspension period.
 - **Driver's license suspension for alcohol consumption** : a person under age 21 who receives court supervision for possession, consumption, purchase or receipt of alcohol will receive a 3 months driver's license suspension if the offense occurred while the person was an occupant of a motor vehicle.
 	- A conviction will result in a minimum 6 months suspension of driving privileges if the offense occurred while the person was an occupant of a motor vehicle.
+- **Driver's license suspension for nighttime driving restriction violation** : persons under age 18 who violate the nighttime driving restriction during the permit phase or the initial licensing phase may have their driving privileges suspended.
+- **Crash involving bodily harm or death** : persons under age 18 who are charged with an offense due to a crash where a passenger was seriously injured or killed may be denied issuance/renewal of their driver's license.
+- **Non-adjudicated traffic citation** : persons under age 18 who have been issued a traffic citation that has not been fully adjudicated by the courts may be denied issuance of their driver's license.

+## Chapter 4: Traffic Laws

+### Proper action when stopped by law enforcement
+-